Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Experiment Results and Discussion

 \subsection{Data Sizes of Semantic Features}

 We compared the data size transmitted by the proposed method with that of the raw bit maps, JPEG formatted data, and generated captions of the original images to validate its communication efficiency.
+The reason we focused on transmission data size is that the proposed transmission method aims to realize a reduction of transmitted data size, and the reduction in transmission data size will enhance network performances such as shorter transmission delay and reduced network congestion.
+Therefore, this evaluation result indirectly confirms that effectiveness of the proposed method in environments where network resources are limited.

 Table~\ref{tab:data-size} presents the data sizes for each compression approach. ``Uncompressed'' denotes the size of the uncompressed bit map of the original images, ``JPEG'' denotes the average size of the original images in the JPEG format, and ``Caption'' denotes average size of the captions for each original image, which is used by the simple method employing only the descriptive information of the images.
 In addition, ``Caption + color palette + segmentation array'' denotes the average total size of the caption, color palette, and segmentation array for each image, which is the size of semantic features used in the proposed method.
 The sizes of all elements of the segmentation arrays and captions characters were calculated as 1 byte each.
 The data size of each color palette was calculated as the number of labels in an image $\times$ 4 bytes: 3 bytes for the RGB values and 1 byte for the label index.
 Each segmented array was compressed using run-length encoding for further data reduction.
 Additionally, ``Caption + color palette + segmentation array'' includes the RGB value of the ``background'' label.